guettli/programming-guidelines/README.rst

 The "update" part is the most difficult one.

 Sometimes CRD helps: Do not implement the update operation.
 Use delete+create.
-But be sure to use transactions to avoid data loss: "BEGIN; DELETE ...; INSERT; COMMIT;"
+But be sure to use transactions to avoid data loss: "BEGIN; DELETE ...; INSERT ...; COMMIT;"

 Translating to SQL terms: